openshift/enhancements/enhancements/storage/csi-migration.md

 ### GA

 Once CSI migration reaches GA in upstream, the associated feature gates will be enabled by default and the features will not be optional anymore.
-As a result, CSI migration will be enabled by default in OCP as wel, and there will not be an option to disable it.
+As a result, CSI migration will be enabled by default in OCP as well, and there will not be an option to disable it.

 In addition that, the *FeatureSets* created to handle the Tech Preview feature will no longer be operational because the feature flags they enable will already be enabled in the cluster.